ipta/pulsar-clock-corrections/tempo/clock/time_wsrt.dat.md

 2022-08-25 20:34:57.286 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1692-30kr9mtu appears to be out of order
 2022-09-01 20:35:43.275 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1662-7l9lcpnh appears to be out of order
 2022-09-08 20:39:25.472 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1540-5621t80j appears to be out of order
+2022-09-15 20:41:00.601 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1665-5wox4f37 appears to be out of order
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_wsrt.dat.log)